-These guidelines must be followed to ensure that the safety mechanisms in this instrument will operate properly.
-This mains supply for the instrument must be capable of the power requirements for the instrument as listed in Section 2.1, Specifications.
+- These guidelines must be followed to ensure that the safety mechanisms in this instrument will operate properly.
+This instrument must be plugged into an AC electric outlet of the appropriate voltage and frequency (see Specifications).
 The power cord of the instrument is equipped with a three-pronged grounding plug for your protection against electrical shock hazards.
 It must be plugged directly into a properly grounded three-prong receptacle.
 The receptacle must be installed in accordance with local codes and ordinances.
 Consult a qualified electrician.

-DO NOT use an extension cord or adapter plug.

-DO use a ground fault interrupt device.
+DO NOT use an extension cord or adapter plug. - DO use a ground fault interrupt device.
 This instrument contains a fluid.
 A ground fault device is advised in case fluid is present in the electrical system and could cause an electrical shock.

-Always replace the power cord with an approved cord of the correct rating and type.
-If you have questions, contact a Authorized Service Center (see section 1.4).

-High voltage is used in the operation of this equipment.
+- Always replace the power cord with an approved cord of the correct rating and type.
+If you have questions, contact an Authorized Service Center (see Section 1.3). - High voltage is used in the operation of this equipment.
 Severe injury or death may result if personnel fail to observe the safety precautions.
 Before working inside the equipment, turn off the power and disconnect the power cord.